 Rabindranath Tagore Biography: Early Life, Education, Works and Achievements

-The birth anniversary of Rabindranath Tagore is observed on 7 May according to the Gregorian calendar but according to the Bengali calendar, he was born on the 25th day of Boishakh month, in 1422.
-So, in West Bengal His birthday as per the bengali calendar is celebrated either on 8 May or 9 May.
-Rabindranath Tagore birth anniversary is also known as Pochishe Boishakh.
+Rabindranath Tagore Jayanti 2021: The birth anniversary of Rabindranath Tagore is observed on 7 May according to the Gregorian calendar but according to the Bengali calendar, he was born on the 25th day of Boishakh month.
+So, in West Bengal, his birthday as per the Bengali calendar is celebrated either on 8 May or 9 May.
+Rabindranath Tagore's birth anniversary is also known as Pochishe Boishakh.
 He was born in a rich Brahmin family in Kolkata (Calcutta) and was the youngest sibling in his family.

 Born: 7 May, 1861

 Penname: Bhanu Singha Thakur (Bhonita)

 Children: Renuka Tagore, Shamindranath Tagore, Meera Tagore, Rathindranath Tagore, and Madhurilata Tagore

 Award: Nobel Prize in Literature (1913)

 Let us tell you that Rabindranath Tagore was a multi-talented personality with a great desire to learn new things.
 His contributions to literature, music, and his several works are unforgettable.
 People not only in West Bengal but also in the whole of India remember him and his contributions on his birth anniversary.
 Even in 1913, he was awarded the most prestigious Nobel Prize for his great contribution to Indian literature.
 Do you know that he was the first person from Asia to receive this award?
 We can't forget that he is the person who had composed the National Anthem of India.

 Rabindranath Tagore: Early life and Childhood Days